The Oldest House in Santa Fe

 Pinon Coffee is usually a dark roast that has a rich nutty flavor that people either love or hate.
 I first tried it at the Taos Pueblo and immediately loved it.

-Most coffee I can’t drink black but Pinon Coffee is so good on its own that I don’t need to add any milk.
+The Pinon Coffee is so good on its own that I don’t need to add any milk and can enjoy it black.
 You can get a cup of a dark roast, medium roast or with flavors such as chocolate.

 You can find it at one of many New Mexico Pinon Coffee Company, Pinon Coffee House or at grocery store locations in New Mexico.